umd-fire-coml/2022-t3-vector-quantization/README.md

 # 2022-t3-vector-quantization

-# Soundtrack Similarity using a Triplet Loss Model
+# Soundtrack Similarity using a CNN Model

 Process of Program Simplified:
   - User Uploads Soundtrack file
   - Uploaded track is run through Librosa functions to extract music features
-  - Feature data is run through our triplet loss model to find the closest soundtrack in the dataset
+  - Feature data is run through our Convolutional Neural Networks model to find the closest soundtrack in the dataset
   - Display Name of most "similar" soundtrack

 # Demo Video of our Application